janjaapbos/zerotiercore/README.md

 I am also learning about the underlying protocols of ZeroTier.
 How to create rules, how they affect and regulate network traffic and how to troubleshoot these rules using tracing.
 In that respect, I have just made a little python program that combines both ZeroTier and [Scapy](https://github.com/secdev/scapy), a python library to construct and manipulate network packets.
 We can use this to easily create and observe network traffic and the network rules applied to them.

 ## The zerotiercore library
-ZeroTierOne can be built as a library, with just the required function as described in [ZeroTierOne.h](https://github.com/zerotier/ZeroTierOne/blob/master/include/ZeroTierOne.h) to embed in a program.
+ZeroTierOne can be built as a library, with just the core node functions as described in [ZeroTierOne.h](https://github.com/zerotier/ZeroTierOne/blob/master/include/ZeroTierOne.h) to embed in a program.

 Since I only know some python (and also am looking at using [Nim](http://www.nim-lang.org) we need to create c bindings for these languages to libzerotiercore.
 This is shown in the subdirectory [ztcore/generate](./ztcore/generate).